 Cappella di San Giovanni Battista

-Look for the entrance to the Chigi Chapel in the right transept, built in 1659-62 to the design of the great Baroque architect Giovanni Lorenzo Bernini.
-Of the four statues in the chapel, two -- St. Jerome and The Magdalene are by Bernini; the other two, of San Bernardino and St. Catherine of Siena, are by his students.
+Look for the entrance to the Chigi Chapel in the right transept; it was built in 1659-62 to the design of the great Baroque architect Giovanni Lorenzo Bernini.
+Of the four statues in the chapel, two — St. Jerome and The Magdalene — are by Bernini; the other two, of San Bernardino and St. Catherine of Siena, are by his students.

 Museo del Duomo (Cathedral Museum)